 I'm probably the only person in America who hasn't seen a full episode of "Duck Dynasty."

-We have many properties that do team-building events over the course of the year.
+We have many properties that do team-building events over the course of the years.
 I think it's vital to bring everybody together outside of the office.
 It helps build your culture and loyalty from your employees, and it gives everyone something to look forward to each year.

 In this case, I was in the Ozarks for the annual clash between the Ozark Horse Trader-region's best print shopper, and the Ozark Radio Network-region's best radio station cluster.
 They are operated separately though under one ownership.
-This year's theme was Ricky Duck Dynasty Games II.
+The theme was Ricky Duck Dynasty Games II.
 I somehow think this could only have been done in the Ozarks.
 By the end of the day I was left speechless.

 It was 7 on 7, and I was a spectator and sometime judge.
 Here are some of the highlights from this team-building event.